Nathan-sudo-pycharm/docpilot-rag-groq-qdrant/Documentation/Command reference.md

 **Testing file upload endpoints:**
 Use the `/docs` Swagger UI — click the endpoint, "Try it out", choose a file, "Execute".
 Easier than curl on Windows for multipart uploads.

+**Testing streaming (SSE) endpoints:**
+Swagger UI shows the full stream as a scrollable list of `data: token` lines once complete — good enough to confirm it's working without needing a real frontend yet.

+**Testing rate limiting manually:**
+Click "Execute" repeatedly (11+ times within a minute) on a rate-limited endpoint in Swagger UI.
+Expect a `429` with a JSON body like `{"error": "Rate limit exceeded: 10 per 1 minute"}` once the limit is hit.

 ---